virenb/how-many-days-until-halloween/README.md

 To keep in the spirit of [Hacktoberfest](https://hacktoberfest.digitalocean.com/) I'm opening this up to the Github community.

 See a [list of current issues](https://github.com/scrabill/how-many-days-until-halloween/issues) or suggest your own!

+Here is the [list of contributors](https://github.com/scrabill/how-many-days-until-halloween/blob/master/contributer-list.md) who have helped with this project.